PierrePerrin/ShadowView/README.md

 ```
 #### Manually
 1. Download and drop all files in *ShadowView* directory in your project.
-2. Nice Job! 🎉 🎊 🎈
+2. Nice Job the best shadow library is now installed! 🎉 🎊 🎈

 ## How it works

 #### Normal Shadows

-Shadow view use default CoreGraphics shadows by adding it the the layer of the view.
+This shadow framework uses default CoreGraphics shadows by adding it the the layer of the view.

 ``` swift
 layer.shadowColor : CGColor